-Azerbaijan: The EU's Best Hope For New Natural Gas Supplies?29
+Azerbaijan: The EU's Best Hope For New Natural Gas Supplies?30

 U.S. administrations have contested that exports from Azerbaijan could boost energy security for European customers currently relying more on Russia.
 According to former U.S. Special Envoy for Eurasian Energy and current U.S. Ambassador to Azerbaijan Richard Morningstar, Azerbaijani natural gas "is absolutely essential to the development of the Southern Corridor."
 As noted previously, Azerbaijan will supply all the natural gas for the TANAP pipeline and the forward project to Europe.
+It is likely that the price of the natural gas will be predominantly linked to oil prices and may not give European consumers a discount compared to other sources.
 It is also important to note that Azerbaijan will supply Turkey with an additional 215 bcf of natural gas to help Turkey meet its growing natural gas demand.

 The natural gas will come from phase 2 development of Azerbaijan's Shah Deniz field, which is in the Caspian Sea.
 The consortium that owns the Shah Deniz field is led by BP as the operator, but also includes Statoil (Norway), SOCAR (Azerbaijan), LUKOIL (Russia), Total (France), NICO (Iran), and TPAO (Turkey).
-Recent U.S. legislation regarding sanctions against Iran has been constructed to avoid sanctioning the Shah Deniz project, even though one of the partners is an Iranian company.30
+Recent U.S. legislation regarding sanctions against Iran has

-28 U.S. Department of State, Secretary Clinton Co-Chairs the New Silk Road Ministerial Meeting, DipNote, September 23, 2011; Fact Sheet on New Silk Road Ministerial, September 22, 2011.
+29 U.S. Department of State, Secretary Clinton Co-Chairs the New Silk Road Ministerial Meeting, DipNote, September 23, 2011; Fact Sheet on New Silk Road Ministerial, September 22, 2011.
 See also U.S. Department of State, Remarks, Robert D. Hormats, Under Secretary for Economic, Energy and Agricultural Affairs, Address to the SAIS Central Asia-Caucasus Institute and CSIS Forum, September 29, 2011; William J. Burns, Deputy Secretary of State, Remarks at Istanbul Conference for Afghanistan, November 2, 2011.

-29 For additional information on Azerbaijan see CRS Report 97-522, Azerbaijan: Recent Developments and U.S. Interests, by Jim Nichol.
+30 For additional information on Azerbaijan see CRS Report 97-522, Azerbaijan: Recent Developments and U.S. Interests, by Jim Nichol.